HeapHeapHooray/nuverse/README.md

 ## 🚀 Getting Started

-### Run Instantly (No Cloning Required)
+### Run Instantly in Interactive Mode (No Cloning Required)
-You can run the script instantly without cloning the repository by running:
+You can run the script instantly in interactive mode without cloning the repository by running:
 ```bash
 bash <(curl -fsSL https://nyan.nu/nuverse.sh)
 ```